fredrik-p/fredrik-p/README.md

 👋 Hi, I’m Fred!

-🌱 I’m currently working as a consultant for Log & Twig.!
+🌱 I’m currently working as a consultant for Log & Twig.

 Most of my repositories here are quite old, from my education at Medieinstituet in Malmö, Sweden.
 Some are collabs with classmates.